-The College of Business has more than 800 students who enjoy a quality education at an affordable cost at two convenient locations, the main campus in North Nashville and the Avon Williams Campus located one block from the State Capitol.
-The student population, although ethnically culturally diverse, consists primarily of a traditional student base of African American students during the day with a large number of working adults taking classes during the evening.
+The College of Business has more than 1000 students who enjoy a quality education at an affordable cost at two convenient locations, the main campus in North Nashville and the Avon Williams Campus located one block from the State Capitol.
+The student population, although ethnically and culturally diverse, consists primarily of a traditional student base of African American students during the day with a large number of working adults taking classes during the evening.
 In addition to traditional academic experiences, students in the College of Business have many unique opportunities to develop skills outside the classroom.
-Through community outreach activities, student entrepreneurial consulting activities, involvement in one or more of the College's 16 student organizations, and international study opportunities, business students receive valuable "real life" business exposure and experiences.
+Through community outreach activities, student entrepreneurial consulting activities, involvement in the College's student organizations, and international study opportunities, business students receive valuable "real life" business exposure and experiences.
 Student superiority in academics and community service is rewarded by awards made possible by funds raised through the College's Wall of Excellence Academic Award and Development Fund.

 Each fall more than 100 companies visit and recruit on TSU's campuses.
 Because of these opportunities, TSU business graduates become valuable contributors in companies throughout Nashville, the state, the nation, and the world.
-Alumni remain involved with the University through the College of Business Alumni Alliance, alumni activities, and the Student Motivation Task Force.
+Alumni remain involved with the University through the College of Business Alumni Advisory Board and alumni activities.
 Alumni often return as recruiters.